 What can you do with it?

 Crawl Map provides the easiest way to go from a single URL to a map of the entire website.
-This is extremely useful when you need to prompt the end-user to choose which links to scrape, need to quickly know the links on a website, need to scrape pages of a website that are related to a specific topic using the search parameter, or only need to scrape specific pages of a website.
+This is extremely useful when you need to prompt the end-user to choose which links to scrape, need to quickly know the links on a website, need to find pages related to a specific topic using the search parameter, or only need to identify specific pages before scraping.
+The map endpoint is optimized for speed and returns URLs with titles and descriptions.
+Supports location settings for geo-specific site mapping.How to use it?

 Basic Command Structure